RutgerDevop/rutgerdevop.github.io/README.md

 If you have any questions about this Privacy Policy, You can contact us:

 By email: gabemc678@gmail.com

-By visiting this page on our website: https://rutgerdevop.github.io/

 # How to delete your account.